TheZoraiz/Grex/README.md

 # Grex
-Grex is a video conferencing platform built for use by the educational sector
+Grex is a video conferencing platform built as a Final Year Project for use by the educational sector

 # Features